-- Glomerulus – consist of a the cluster of capillaries
+- Glomerulus – Consists of a cluster of capillaries (small vessels)

-- Proximal Convoluted Tubule – nearest the glomerulus; have permeable cell membranes that reabsorb glucose, amino acids, metabolites and electrolytes into nearby capillaries and allow for circulation of water
+- Proximal Convoluted Tubule – nearest the glomerulus; have permeable cell membranes that reabsorb vital metabolites and electrolytes into nearby capillaries.

-- Loop of Henle – has an ascending and descending limb, these loops along with their blood vessels and collecting tubes for the pyramids in the medulla.
+- Loop of Henle – Has an ascending and descending limb, these loops function to reabsorb water.
 When the filtrate reaches the descending limb of the loop, water content has been reduced by 70%.
-The filtrate contains high levels of salts (mostly sodium).
-As the filtrate moves further through the loop, more water is removed which further concentrates the filtrate.

-- Distal Convoluted Tubule - farthest from the glomerulus; helps regular potassium excretion.
+- Distal Convoluted Tubule – The farthest portion of the nephron from the glomerulus; helps to further regulate electrolyte homeostasis.

 - Collecting Duct – collects the filtrate

-The blood enters the kidney and goes to the glomerulus.
-Pressure forces fluid out of the blood through membrane filtration slits creating a cell-free fluid (plasma) of water and small molecules that enters into the renal tubule.
-Large cells and proteins stay in the blood.
+Blood enters the kidney via the renal artery and goes to the glomeruli (plural for glomerulus).
+At each glomerulus, pressurized fluid leaks out of the blood stream through a filtration membrane.
+Large cells and proteins stay behind in the bloodstream.
+This creates a cell-free fluid (plasma) of water and small molecules that enters into the renal tubule.
 This plasma is taken to the nearest (proximal) convoluted tubule.
-This runs down into the medulla into the loop of Henle and then back to the farthest (distal) convoluted tubule to join with other tubules.
-In the distal tubule most of the salts are reabsorbed.
-What is left is further modified until it becomes concentrated urine which contains urea and other waste products at the end of the collecting duct.
+This runs down into the loop of Henle and then back to the farthest (distal) convoluted tubule where many of the salts are reabsorbed back into the blood.
+The remaining fluid which contains waste products is transported down the ureters to the bladder where it is ultimately secreted as urine.
 (See Anatomy Terms to understand proximal and distal.)

 What is urine made of?

 Urine is made of water, urea, electrolytes, and other waste products.
-The exact contents of urine vary depending on how much fluid and salt you take in, your environment and your health.
-Some medicines and drugs are excreted in urine and can be found in the urine.
+The exact contents of urine vary depending on how much fluid and salt you take in, your environment, and your health.
+Some medicines and drugs are also excreted in urine and can be found in the urine.